 Navigating the platform

-The Automate tab is where you’ll build your bot.
+The Flows tab (also known as Flow Builder) is where you'll find all the elements to build a successful chatbot.
 We’ll cover the rest in other articles.

 Can I change the language of my Chatfuel dashboard?